GED Social Studies Free Online Classes

 3. Eliminate incorrect answer options

-You should immediately first remove answer choices that contradict the given information.
+You should immediately remove answer choices that contradict the given information.
 Usually, 1 or 2 answer options will be the opposite of what’s given in the short passage or in the accompanying graph, chart, table, or data.

 4. Answer all questions